kevinolega/callcentertrainingtips/_posts/2021-03-24-first-week.md

 That's it.

+Many of our students get hired after completing weeks 1, 2, and 3.

 If you got to complete both week 1 and week 2, you already received most of what you need to learn.

 Everything you receive next is mostly correction.